Pauling's principle of electroneutrality: Stability of complexes

-The hexammine cobalt(III) complex [Co(NH3)6]3+ would have all of charge on the central Co atom if the bonding to the ammonia molecules were electrostatic.
+The hexammine cobalt(III) complex [Co(NH3)6]3+ would have all of the charge on the central Co atom if the bonding to the ammonia molecules were electrostatic.
 On the other hand, a covalent linkage would lead to a charge of -3 on the metal and +1 on each of the nitrogen atoms in the ammonia molecules.
-Using the electroneutrality principle the assumption is made that the Co-N bond will have 50% ionic character thus resulting in a zero charge on the cobalt atom.
-Due to the difference in electronegativity the N-H bond would 17% ionic character and therefore a charge of 0.166 on each of the 18 hydrogen atoms.
+Using the electroneutrality principle, it is assumed that the Co-N bond will have 50% ionic character, resulting in a net zero charge on the cobalt atom.
+Due to the difference in electronegativity, the N-H bond would have 17% ionic character and therefore a charge of 0.166 on each of the 18 hydrogen atoms.
 This essentially spreads the 3+ charge evenly onto the "surface" of the complex ion.